vcwild/feminist-api/README.md

 The Feminist API is a RESTful API implementation that provides access to randomly generated feminist quotes.

-This idea was originally proposed by [@PachiCodes](https://twitter.com/pachicodes).
+This idea was originally proposed by [Patricia Parra](https://twitter.com/pachicodes).
 Thanks for the inspiration!

 ## Tech stack